 The legs easily screw out so I did that and got out my favourite sander – Black and Decker Mouse.
 That’s all we’re going to do is sand these legs!

-Using the tip of the sander, I went up and down over and over until all the stain was removed.
+Using the tip of the sander, I went up and down over and over until all the dark stain was removed.